 From Friday 20:00 to Monday 8:00am parking is free of charge in the whole area of District 7.

-Should be aware that the residents next door would like to rest in their homes.
+Residents live next door, who would like to have rest in their homes.

 |Size||Sleeps up to 4, 2 bedrooms|

 |Will consider||Corporate bookings, Long term lets (over 1 month)|

 |Access||Car not necessary|